 Recorded by Si-Fi on the Solstice 21 June 2015, Long Beach, California.

 Length 1 hour 23 minutes.
 Play Loud.

 About Lessons from the integratron

 Grails flavoured with "Lessons from The Integratron".
 Inspired and based on overnight recordings of experiences gathered on a pilgrimage to unlocking the mysteries of The Integratron, George Van Tassel's transdimensional Multiple Wave Oscillator built in Landers deep within California's Mojave Desert.
 For almost a year, I traveled to the Integratron every month, allured by the stillness and beauty of the high desert.
 The fact a lot of information I was reading at the time coincided with the opportunity to visit this place, added to its mystery, even with a sober mind.
 It was fascinating, and its nature made a big impression.

 You could describe the Integratron an unusual place.
 The idea behind its dome-shaped physical form is mysterious.
 It's a punctuating form on the desert landscape, not unlike the shape of an observatory.
 The maker, a religious man, and rocket scientist with alleged telepathic contact to transdimensional aliens could have come from the annals of science fiction.
 I can't help but think it influenced many stories from it.

 For me, these add a little spice to the myth around what is a beautiful acoustic room.
-The central dome forms a surreal listening space and exciting place to listen and explore.
+The central dome forms a surreal listening space, making it an exciting place to listen and explore.

 Restored from disrepair and maintained as an "acoustically perfect structure" by the Karl sisters since 2000, The Integratron was saved from being transformed into a disco and is currently activated as a frequency machine by Eric Rankin, who is a pioneer in pursuit of Sacred Geometry and the mysterious 432 HZ.